Digressive/MDT-Setup/README.md

 ## Change Log

-### New
+### 2023-07-02: Version 23.07.02

-* The latest version of the Windows ADK and Win PE ADK add-on are now installed
+* The latest version of the Windows ADK and Win PE ADK add-on are now installed.
+Please note that x86 boot media is now not available due to the new ADK not supporting the architecture.
-* Added fixes for the latest version of Windows ADK from: https://metisit.com/blog/microsoft-deployment-toolkit-mdt-configuration-with-unforeseen-challenges
+* Added fixes for the latest version of Windows ADK from: [metisit.com](https://metisit.com/blog/microsoft-deployment-toolkit-mdt-configuration-with-unforeseen-challenges)

 ### 2023-06-23: Version 23.06.23